Classic36-Media/New-Sword-Blocking/README.md

 A simple Minecraft data pack that restores and enhances sword blocking in Minecraft 1.21.5-1.21.8.

 >[!CAUTION]
-> New Sword Blocking will no longer supported 7 days after the v1.1.2 release.
+> New Sword Blocking will no longer be supported as of July 24, 2025.
 The data pack and mod will be available as-is, but there won't be any updates or assistance.
 > Please read more [here](https://github.com/Classic36-Media/New-Sword-Blocking/wiki/End-of-Life-Announcement).

 ## Downloads